Tattva Bodha: to realise the divine

 - Shraddhā - faith

-- Samadhanam – one-pointed focus on the divine
+- Samadhanam – one-pointed focus on the Self

 Hopefully, a picture emerges that the mind when made resolute and impervious to sensual and worldly temptations enables one to flourish like a beautiful lotus flower arising from the muck of muddy waters.
 Not a single drop of such water can penetrate its leaves or petals.

-Facet five is Shraddhā – faith - where grace, wisdom and inspiration will flow.
+Facet five is Shraddhā – faith - where grace, wisdom and inspiration flow.

 The mind, which has been freed from worldly attachment through Shama (control of the mind) and Dama (control of the senses) and thereafter follows a dharmic path of righteous living through Uparama and manages to do so with Titiksha (forbearance) through the ups and downs of life and with Shraddhā (faith) eventually comes into the sublime Samādhānam-state of the divine.
 Take a moment to imagine yourself sparkling with Shat Sampat, this 6-faceted diamond of virtues.